One of the world leading eating disorders program

 Eating Disorders Program (EDP) for adults

-For over 30 years, the Eating Disorders Program (EDP) at the Douglas Institute offers specialized clinical services for people aged 18 years and over who suffer from anorexia nervosa or bulimia nervosa.
-It is not an exaggeration to say that it is Quebec’s largest and best-developed program and maybe the best in Canada.
+For over 30 years, the Eating Disorders Program (EDP) at the Douglas Institute offers specialized clinical services for adults who suffer from anorexia nervosa or bulimia nervosa.
+It is not an exaggeration to say that it is Quebec’s largest and best-developed program.

-Every year, nearly 450 patients benefit from the Eating Disorders Program and over the last 5 years, the number of new patients has increased rapidly.
+Every year, nearly 450 patients benefit from the Eating Disorders Program.
+Over the last 5 years, the number of new patients has increased rapidly.
 The waiting list is getting longer and there is not enough space.

 More space to save more lives